- Published on

 Old company:

-• The process is flexible, and I have the autonomy to choose the technology and solutions.
+- The process is flexible, and I have the autonomy to choose the technology and solutions.

-• The simple problem-solving process:
+- The simple problem-solving process:

-Identify the problem → Find a solution → Apply the solution → Complete.
+Identify the problem → Find a solution → Apply the solution → Complete. - The criteria for evaluating success is based on customer satisfaction.

 New company:

-• A systematic process that requires thorough analysis and consensus from team members.
+- A systematic process that requires thorough analysis and consensus from team members.

-• The process of solving complex problems:
+- The process of solving complex problems:

-Identify the problem → Find solutions → Present and discuss the solutions → Build a solution based on consensus → Implement.
+Identify the problem → Find solutions → Present and discuss the solutions → Build a solution based on consensus → Implement. - The criteria for evaluating success are based on the effectiveness, optimisation, and scalability of the solution.

 The pressure to prove my solution to experienced colleagues, along with the lack of knowledge about many new technologies, has made me stressed and lost my confidence.